Log in or become a subscriber

-This content requires HR Daily Premium membership.
-Log in below or sign up here.
+This content requires a basic HR Daily subscription.
+Log in below or sign up for free.

-Although many leaders continue to burn themselves out, a growing number are now recognising the importance of switching off, not just for their organisation and work performance, but also their own wellbeing, a leadership advisor says.
+Although many leaders continue to burn themselves out, a growing number are now recognising the importance of switching off, not just for their organisation and work performance, but also their own wellbeing, an advisor says.

 Small and Mighty Group founder and CEO Tara James is increasingly seeing leaders push back against 'hustle culture', and argue that rest is no longer a luxury, but a skill.